crawl/crawl/crawl-ref/docs/crawl_manual.rst

 brings up a short description of that monster, as well as a short list of its various strengths, weaknesses, immunities, and any spells or abilities it has.
 This is generally useful with monsters you've never encountered before.
-You can also select monsters and features from a list by pressing 'Ctrl-X'.
 You can get a map of the whole level (which shows where you've already been) by typing 'X'.

 You can see the full set of commands available while looking around by pressing '?', both in the 'x' and 'X' modes.